This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 I know…English Cream Golden Retrievers are the cutest.
 I wanted to mention two final thoughts.
 If you’re planning on raising a litter check out Puppy Culture DVD and Workbook.
 The DVD and Workbook have information on how to raise a litter of puppies.

-If you’re about to bring home your very own English Cream Golden puppy then take a look at The Puppy Primer.
+If you’re about to bring home your very own English Cream Golden puppy then take a look at Puppies for Dummies.
 This book sets a great foundation for raising and training a puppy.
-By the way, it’s also mandatory reading for one of the service dog organizations I’m involved with.